 Do I have the wear a cycle helmet?

 Yes.
 Our insurers insist that all riders must wear helmets, no exceptions.
-We try to have some reasonably priced helmets available to buy on the day in case anyone forgets theirs.

-We don't publish the route ahead of the event as some of it uses private land, only available for you to cycle over on the day of the event.
+We don’t publish the route ahead of the event as some of it uses private land, only available for you to cycle over on the day of the event.
 The route is always well sign posted.
-The ride starts and finishes at Redmile Primary School and takes in a mix of canal tow paths, woodland, farm tracks etc. Take a look at the video on our home page to get a flavour of the day.
+The ride starts and finishes at Redmile Primary School and takes in a mix of canal tow paths, woodland, farm tracks etc.

 Can I bring supporters along?

 Supporters are welcome and we have Cafe Allez on site for any supporter refreshments